zchee/dumper/README.md

 ## License

-utter is licensed under the liberal ISC License.
+dumper is licensed under the liberal ISC License.